MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-find-your-warehouse-assignments.md

 ---
-title: How to Find Your Warehouse Assignments | Microsoft Docs
+title: How to Find Your Warehouse Assignments
-description: To find your warehouse assignments, open the card page for a selected item.
-If warehouse instructions have been created, Take and Place lines are visible, and you can begin working on an assignment.
-In some warehouses, the manager may have assigned specific instructions to each employee.
+description: This topic explains how to find the warehouse assignments assigned to you on the Item Card page when instructions have been created for you.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual